Skip to content

 Also the longer grass protects the lawn from drying out - and you have Less stress when gardening.
 A few good reasons to give up mowing the lawn and, for example, to use a lawn mower the next time you mowing-free May to join in.
 Alternatively, you can simply leave a few areas of the lawn unmown 🙂

-9. Add Nesting Spots for Beneficial Insects
+9. Create Nesting Sites for Beneficial Insects

 Those who are environmentally conscious and sustainable gardeningalso promotes nesting opportunities for insects.
 Because precisely these are often rare these days.